Alopecia areata is a medical condition that causes a person's hair to fall out.

 - Reducing stress.
 Many people with new onset alopecia areata have had recent stresses in life, such as work, family, deaths, operations, accidents, etc. However, this has not been proven scientifically as a cause of alopecia areata.

-While the disease is not medically life-threatening, it can impact people psychologically.
+While the condition is not medically life-threatening, it can impact people psychologically.
 Support groups are available to help people with alopecia areata deal with the psychological effects of the condition.

 Seek medical advice if: